MicrosoftDocs/azure-devops-docs/docs/java/labs/index.md

 ## Target Audience

 The image and the accompanying hand-on-labs is for a technical audience.
-As such, familiarity with Visual Studio Team Services, Java and Linux operating system would be preferred although it is not a strict prerequisite.
+As such, familiarity with Azure DevOps Services, Java and Linux operating system would be preferred although it is not a strict prerequisite.

 ## Provisioning an Azure DevOps project using Azure DevOps Demo Generator